-One exceptional example is 10KTF, a virtual Web3 clothing brand with the aesthetic of a traditional craft shop, run by fictional character Wagmi-San.
-Launched in September 2021, 10KTF quickly became one of the hottest vendors in Web3 by creating high-quality, bespoke digital hi-tops emblazoned with the buyer’s PFP.
+One exceptional example is 10KTF, a virtual Web3 clothing brand with the aesthetic of a traditional craft shop, run by the fictional character Wagmi-San.
+Launched in September 2021, 10KTF quickly became one of the hottest vendors in Web3.
+Creating high-quality, bespoke digital hi-tops emblazoned with the buyer’s PFP.

-But the success of 10KTF stems not from their Web3 fashion offering, but from the exceptional creativity in terms of how the underlying story of designer Wagmi-San developed.
-Fast forward a year, and Wagmi-San has been extorted by fictional mobsters The Toads, restructured his store to avoid further threats from New Tokyo’s criminal underbelly, passed the production activity of 10KTF to the community itself, and is now busy waging war on the streets of New Tokyo, complete with car chases, flame-throwers and sophisticated NFT weapons, all of which has been brought to life via Tweets and ultra high-quality animated clips fed to the 10KTF community.
+The success of 10KTF stems not from their Web3 fashion offering.
+It comes from exceptional creativity in terms of how the underlying story of designer Wagmi-San developed.
+Fast-forward a year, and Wagmi-San has been extorted by fictional mobsters The Toads, restructured his store to avoid further threats from New Tokyo’s criminal underbelly, passed the production activity of 10KTF to the community itself, and is now busy waging war on the streets of New Tokyo, complete with car chases, flamethrowers, and sophisticated NFT weapons, all of which has been brought to life via Tweets and ultra high-quality animated clips fed to the 10KTF community.

-This Web3 native clothing brand is a masterclass in storytelling, which not only galvanized the community, but created a sense of significance and identity around each new drop of NFTs.
-A flawless mix of storytelling, engagement and brand development.
+This Web3 native clothing brand is a masterclass in storytelling.
+Not only galvanizing the community but created a sense of significance and identity around each new drop of NFTs.
+A flawless mix of storytelling, engagement, and brand development.

 - Exclusive access to events